backdrop/backdrop/README.md

 When submitting a pull request, please make sure there is an open issue in the [issue tracker](https://github.com/backdrop/backdrop-issues/issues) and reference it in the description on the pull request.
+Please follow [Backdrop Contribution Guide](https://docs.backdropcms.org/documentation/contribute-to-backdrop-core) to submit a pull request.

 Thanks to the following companies for providing sponsorship through services and products which may be used by Backdrop contributors to build and improve the